 To disable them, check the box adjacent to extensions.
 If you wish to completely remove the extension, then hit the Trash can icon next to it.

-5] Clear Chrome Data
+5] Clear Chrome Cache and Data

 If you do not clear your browsing data regularly, it builds up over time thereby potentially slowing down the performance of your browser.
-If you want to clear the browsing data from google Chrome, simply click the Hamburger icon and chose History option.
+If you want to clear the browsing data from Google Chrome, simply click the Hamburger icon and chose History option.

 Next, click on the “Clear browsing data” button visible at the top of the screen.
 Now, mark the box adjacent to the different data you wish like to delete and click on the “Clear browsing data”.
 You may not want to clear your saved passwords.
 Once you do this, it will clear all your previous browsing data.

-10] Enable Experimental QUIC protocol using an experimental feature
+7] Enable Experimental QUIC protocol

 QUIC is the name for a new experimental protocol, and it stands for Quick UDP Internet Connection.
 The protocol supports a set multiplexed connections over UDP, and was designed to provide security protection equivalent to TLS/SSL, along with reduced connection and transport latency.
 In short, the feature prevents multiple trips to the server to create a connection that helps in loading a page.